-The struggle with building a social and affective life from scratch is something akin to everyone who experiences moving countries.
-It is indeed an enormous task, and even more so when people come in positions of ‘relative comfort’ such as a good job, or together with a partner, which is the situation of many people I speak to.
+The struggle with building a friendship circle from scratch is something akin to everyone who experiences moving countries.
+It is even more of an enormous task when people come in positions of ‘relative comfort’ such as a good job or with a partner, which is the situation of many expats.
 Why might comfort be a disadvantage?
-Well, what I’ve been observing tells me that when we have the convenience of a bit of comfort, we hold on to it.
-Our job is important so we work more; we are happy to have our loved one around so we seek solace in them.
+Empiric observation tells me that when we already have some support, we hold on to it.
+We view our job as essential, so when things get tough, we work harder; and we are happy to seek solace in our loved one if we have them around.
 These are, of course, sensible things to do.
-However, if you remain in your comfort zone… you know what tends to happen: nothing.
-The thing is, humans are not good at putting themselves in uncomfortable territory.
-It feels counterproductive.
-If you find yourself at a semi-comfortable situation, you’ve guessed it: you will have to make an extra effort.
-You see, the fact that I’ve arrived alone and jobless heightened my drive ‘to act’ on building my social life for my emotional survival ‘depended on it’.
-Seven years ago I was very open to pretty much everyone I had the slightest click with.
+However, if you remain in your comfort zone… you know what tends to happen.
+Humans are not great at putting themselves in uncomfortable territory.
+It feels counter intuitive.
+If you find yourself in a semi-comfortable situation, you will have to make an extra effort to make friends.
+You see, the fact that I’ve arrived alone and jobless heightened my drive ‘to act’ on building my social life.
+I was aware that my emotional survival ‘depended on it.’
+Seven years ago, I was very open to pretty much everyone I had the slightest click with.
 I regarded them as my life-belt.

 Long story short: for me, it all started with F., a good friend from my teen years with whom I used to go out partying back in the wild days.
-When I made the decision to move I sent him an e-mail asking if he could help me find accommodation in Amsterdam.
-He was the one to connect me to the girl who became my first flatmate, Miss K. When I arrived she was sort of my only friend.
+When I decided to move to Amsterdam, I sent him an e-mail asking if he could help me find accommodation.
+He was the one to connect me to my first flatmate, Miss K. When I arrived, she was sort of my only friend.
 Then she introduced me to her friends and schoolmates.
-In the meanwhile I had been ‘networking’ like a freak.
-Before moving I reached out to bloggers I used to follow and checked if they were open to meet.
-I maintained a personal blog too so that helped in the way that they could see that, if nothing else, I was a “real person’ who could write.
-I also reached to acquaintances who lived here.
-One of those was so well-connected already that he introduced me to a great number of interesting people right from the start, mostly creative types, which was my drill.
-This combination of things has set me off to a good start.
-Then, there was daily effort.
+In the meanwhile, I had been networking like a freak.
+I reached out to bloggers that I followed and checked if they were open to meet.
+I maintained a personal blog, too, which enabled them to see that, if anything, I was a real person, not some crazy stalker.
+I also messaged acquaintances (the friends of friends) who lived here.
+This combination of efforts set me off to a good start.
+Then, there was a daily effort.

 If I had to generate some general rules of thumb for making friends, they would be:

 # 1: Use the internet to your advantage: the power of the internet lies in the potential it has to bring people together and enable them to find their crowd.
 Reach out, reach out, reach out.
 Try to contact people in the same situation as yours.
 For instance, I only got responses from bloggers with a similar reach of mine.
-Everyone who was ‘bigger’ was simply too busy to reply as they probably had a lot of requests of different sorts coming in.
-Meet-up is an excellent way of meeting people with similar interests of yours.
-Instagram as well.
+Everyone else was too busy.
+Meet-up or Instagram are excellent ways of meeting people with similar interests to yours.
 I have met a lot of cool people at public instameets.
-Do you follow a few folks who live in Amsterdam who you relate to?
-Invite them for a coffee.
-Here’s an example of how I did that.
-I’ve heard of some Facebook groups that work really well, too.
+I have heard of some Facebook groups that work really well, too.
 Do your research!

-# 2: Do not refrain from showing interest and taking initiative: In case this is something you struggle with, know that this is also something that you can train.
-It will feel uncomfortable at first but, like everything else, it does get better with practice.
+# 2: Do not refrain from showing interest and taking the initiative: If this is something you struggle with, know that, with practice, you can get better at it.
+It does feel uncomfortable at first, but it will pay off if you push through.
 Observation helps.
-It is true that I tend to be an extrovert but I haven’t always been this social: I’ve learned to be spontaneous through careful observation and example of outgoing people who surrounded me throughout the years.
+I tend to be an extrovert, but I have not always been this social: I learned to be spontaneous through the example of outgoing people who surrounded me throughout the years.

-# 4: Cultivate: Let’s say you already know a fair amount of people – you would just like to get closer to some of them.
-Invite them to a dinner at your place.
-Instead of throwing a general “what if we…” at people, take the initiative, and make it oficial.
+# 4: Cultivate: Let us say you know a fair amount of people – you would just like to get closer to some of them.
+I would say invite them to dinner at your place.
+Instead of throwing vague ideas into the air (“what if we did this or that one day”), take the initiative, and make it official.
 Make a Facebook event or write an e-mail, and be specific about when and where.
 People tend to respond only to concrete plans.

-# 5: Understand the power of community: Bonding is what keeps people together, and they usually need context for that.
-Community gives context and creates unforgettable memories, which, again, makes people stick together.
-What I mean is, together we are stronger so share your friends, make everyone meet.
+# 5: Understand the power of community: Bring your friends together, introduce them to one another, be a bridge.
+Creating a community is especially important when living abroad.
+People need context to bond, and creating collective memories is a powerful reinforcement for people to stick together.
 Try not to be a separatist, like: on Monday I’ll meet up with Jan and on Tuesday with Tessa.
-It is more powerful if you bring everyone together and have everyone befriend each other.
-Invite a group of people to a concert you’re attending.
-Or simply, to drinks at the bar next door.
-Again, make specific and clear plans.
-‘Who’, ‘when’, ‘where’, ‘why’, for instance: “Friday evening drinks to chill out after a work week”.
-If there’s no clear ‘why’ other than you wanting to socialize, say that something like “I’d love to dance with you all tonight” or “I’d love us to get drunk together” or “Let’s whine January away over massive amounts of cake”.
-If you’re not into big groups you can do exactly the same thing with a couple of friends of yours.
+Invite some friends to a concert you’re attending.
+It can also be something simple, like having drinks at the bar next door.
+Again, make clear and concrete plans; include who, when, where, and why.
+For instance: “Friday evening drinks to chill out after the workweek.”
+If there’s no clear why say that something like “I’d love to dance with you all tonight” or “I’d love us to get drunk together” or “Let us whine January away over massive amounts of cake.”
+If you’re not into big groups, you can do the same thing with just a couple of friends.
 Community is community regardless of the number of people in it.

 Now I look forward to hearing from you!
 What are your takes on making friends in a new country?
 Do you reckon with any of the above?
 What’s working for you?
 Feel free to share your experience as it might be of use to others!